vega/vega-lite/site/docs/encoding/scale.md

 <a name="padding"/>
 {:#range-step}

+To customize the step size of band scales for x/y-fields, we can set the step property of the view's `width`/`height`.

+For example, we can either make a bar chart have a fixed width:

+<span class="vl-example" data-name="bar_size_fit"></span>

+or set the width per discrete step:

+<span class="vl-example" data-name="bar_size_step_small"></span>

 To customize the range of band and point scales, users can provide the following properties:

-{% include table.html props="align,padding,paddingInner,paddingOuter,rangeStep,round" source="Scale" %}
+{% include table.html props="align,padding,paddingInner,paddingOuter,round" source="Scale" %}

-For example, we can set the `rangeStep` property to make the bands of the bars smaller.

-<span class="vl-example" data-name="bar_size_rangestep_small"></span>

 {:#discretizing}